 Biscotti originated in Italy.
 The word biscotti means twice baked.
 Apparently the first biscotti were made with almonds.
 How convenient that almond flour is perfect for gluten free baking!

 Cranberry Almond Biscotti is an excellent holiday treat!
-First, we bake our dough in a flat log or loaf shape.
-Then, we slice it up and bake the slices a second time as individual cookies.
+First, bake the dough in a flat log or loaf shape.
+Then, slice it up and bake the slices a second time as individual cookies.
 The second baking gives them a good crunch.
 That's why they're so popular for dipping!